 Margrethe Iren Pettersen (born Tromsø, 1977) is a florist and was one of the pioneering students with a Bachelor from the Academy of Contemporary art in Tromsø.
-She was located in Tromsø until 2015, and was part of different collectives building a younger art scene there, before she went to Oslo and did her MFA, Art and Public Space program at KHiO, and is now based in Oslo.
+She was located in Tromsø until 2015, and was part of different collectives building a younger art scene there, before she went to Oslo and did her MFA, Art and Public Space program at KHiO in 2019.
+She is currently based in Oslo, Nesodden.

-She has been in the board of Røst AIR, Sámi Dáiddačehpiid Searvi (sami artist union), Loftet arbeidsfelleskap (studiocollective in Tromsø) and are now in the board of NNBK (North Norwegian artist unioin).
+She has been in the board of Røst AIR, Sámi Dáiddačehpiid Searvi (sami artist union), Loftet arbeidsfelleskap (studiocollective in Tromsø), NNBK (North Norwegian artist unioin).
 She just ended her engagement in the board making the new organisation BKA (Billedkunstnerne i Akershus).